 - be a member of a group that is underrepresented in biomedical research, including but not limited to African Americans, Hispanic/Latino, Native American or Pacific Islander;

-- Completed at least 60-90 credits with at least 20 Math and Science credits
+- have completed at least 60 to 90 credits with at least 20 credits in math and science; and

-If you feel you meet the above criteria, the following materials must be submitted to be considered for the program:
+If you meet the above criteria, the following materials must be submitted to be considered for the program:

-- An application which can be downloaded here and either mailed, emailed or dropped off at the MARC office.
-(See contact information below)
+- An application, which can be e-mailed or dropped off at the MARC office (see contact information below)

 - A statement of academic purpose